TwentyFourMinutes/Venflow/README.md

 var blogs = await query.QueryAsync(); // You can also inline this with the line above.
 ```

 Subsequent joins can be configured with the `ThenWith` method.
 Do note, that one handy feature of Venflow is string interpolated SQL.
-This means that most of the methods which accept SQL also have a sibling named `*Interpolated*` which will automatically replace the used variables and use parameterized queries.
+This means that most of the methods which accept SQL also have a sibling named `*Interpolated*` which will automatically extract the used variables and use a parameterized query instead.

 ## Road map